brianhigh/computing_bootcamp/R_RStudio_and_other.md

 ## [1] "matrix"
 ```

-So, the 2x2 structure is stored as a `matrix`.
+So, the 2x2 structure of integers is stored a higher order `matrix` data
+structure.

 ## Array